 The obvious symptom that alerts patients to a ganglion cyst is a fluid-filled sac or growth.
 The cyst is a lump or a mass that resembles a knot and is filled with a jellylike fluid.
 If the ganglion grows too large, it can interfere with your mobility and cause you discomfort.

 If the cyst causes problems with the nerves by putting too much pressure on them, you may experience the symptoms of nerve damage including burning, numbness, or tingling.
 This is serious and you should talk with a foot doctor right away.

 After making certain that your growth or lump is just ganglions, Dr. Auger will discuss your options with you for treating the cyst.
 If the cyst is not causing you discomfort or interfering with your life, observation may be the answer, as the cyst could drain and disappear on its own.

 Conservative treatment options are available, such as aspiration.
 This involves removal of the fluid within a cyst using a thin needle.
 After aspiration, cortisone is injected into the cyst to disintegrate the sac lining.

 Unfortunately, sometimes the cyst can return.
 Surgical removal of the ganglions could become necessary, particularly if the growth returns after aspiration and if you experience pain due to the cyst.

 Surgery to remove the cyst is called resection.
 The ganglion wall is removed during the procedure and the wound is then closed.
-If surrounding tissue caused the formation of ganglions, some surrounding tissue may be removed as well.
+If the surrounding tissue caused the formation of ganglions, some surrounding tissue may be removed as well.

 Dr. Auger has provided help with ganglions to many patients in Salt Lake City, West Jordan, and Sandy, Utah.
-At our three convenient office locations, Dr. Auger provides the highest quality care during the diagnostic and treatment processes.
+At our three convenient office locations, Dr. Auger provides the highest quality of care during the diagnostic and treatment processes.
 Call today to find out more with a same-day appointment.